coreweave/slurm-containers/README.md

 ## Overview

-The Slurm container image is built as a multi-stage build that creates a fully functional Slurm installation along with supporting tools needed for integrating Slurm with Kubernetes.
+The Slurm container image builds in multiple stages, and creates a fully functional Slurm installation along with supporting tools needed for integrating Slurm with Kubernetes.
 The image includes:

 - Slurm workload manager (from source, with custom patches)
 - NVIDIA Pyxis plugin for container execution inside Slurm jobs